Azure/azure-oam-solution/tutorial/README.md

 # substitute the path to where your files are in this comment
 azoam ./flight-tracker/* | kubectl delete -f -
 ```

+You can continue by cleaning up the resource group that was created to delete all of the cloud resources.
+See instructions [here](../README.md#cleaning-up)

 ## Troubleshooting